sr99622/Cayenue/README.md

 &nbsp;

 For Mac OS the settings for Energy should be adjusted to disable the low power mode for the device during periods of no user interaction.
 The setting "Prevent automatic sleeping when the display is off" should be set to on.
-Mac OS will limit the number of file handles that can be open simoultaneously.
+Mac OS will limit the number of file handles that can be open simultaneously.
 These handles are also associated with network socket creation.
 This has the effect of limiting the number of clients that can connect to the server.
 In order to increase the number of handles, the ```ulimit``` command can be used.

 ```
 ulimit -n 8192